 This pod mod can fire up to 80W and features Smart mode, RBA mode, and even TC mode (the software update has to be downloaded from Voopoo’s website here).

-Smart mode automatically adjusts the wattage and sets a maximum wattage output for each PnP or TPP coil that you use.
+Smart mode automatically adjusts the wattage and sets a maximum wattage output for each TPP coil that you use.
 This is helpful for new vapers who don’t know what wattage they should vape at with a particular coil as it will prevent the wattage from being set too high and burning the coil out.
 If you want to be free to set your wattage yourself then you can change to the RBA mode which allows you to set the wattage to anything you like.

 The screen on the Drag S Pro is nice and the UI is attractive but a little cluttered.
 A large portion of the screen is taken up by a series of bars that fill up according to the length of your puff.
 Pretty much useless if you ask me.
 The screen real estate would have been better off without this crowding up the screen.

 Holding both adjustment buttons takes you into the settings menu.
 Here you can change the function of the switch to turn the power on/off or to lock the entire device.
 You can also switch modes between Smart mode and RBA mode.

 - Power on or off: Press the fire button 5 times (or use the switch if you have it set).

 - Enter settings menu: Hold both adjustment buttons.

 - Clear puff counter: Hold the left adjustment button and power button.

 - Lock device: Slide the switch (default setting).